Unitech/pm2/README.md

 <a name="a21"/>
 ## Known bugs and workarounds

-First, install the lastest pm2 version :
+First, install the lastest pm2 version:

 ```bash
 $ npm install -g pm2@latest
 ```

 ### Node 0.10.x doesn't free the script port when stopped.
-It's due to the NodeJS cluster module.
+It's due to the Node.js cluster module.
 So if you feel that this problem is important for your use case, use the [fork mode](#execute-any-script-what-is-fork-mode-) instead.
 By using the fork mode you will lose core features of PM2 like the automatic clusterization of your code over all CPUs available and the 0s reload.